Articles of the German-South African Lawyers’ Association e. V.

 Objectives of the Association

 (1) The Association exclusively and directly pursues charitable objectives as defined in the section “tax benefitted objectives” of the Fiscal Code (Abgabenordnung).
-The objectives of the Association shall be realized in particular by supporting job related training of German and South African lawyers and other interested persons with regard to the other jurisdiction.
-This shall be realized by a transfer of knowledge with regard to the law and the legal institutions of both countries among other things through the initiating and supporting of research projects regarding questions of importance for lawyers of both countries.
+The purpose of the Association is the advancement of education as well as innovation and research. ln particular it aims at supporting job related training of German and South African lawyers and other interested persons with regard to the otherjurisdiction.
+This shall be realized by a transfer of knowledge with regard to the law and the legal institutions of both countries among other things through events, lectures, publications as well as the initiating and supporting of research projects regarding questions of importance for lawyers of both countries. ln order to achieve the purpose of the Association studies abroad, academic works, projects and activities in Germany and South Africa may be supported financially or by way of awarding scholarships in accordance to the specific scholarship policies as set out by the Board of Directors.
 In addition to South Africa law the analysis and development of African laws in the southern part of the African continent shall be taken into consideration.

-(2) The Association in non-profit-making.
-Any profits may only be used in pursuit of the objectives set forth in these Articles.
-Members shall receive no share of the profits nor in their capacity as members shall they receive other benefits out of the assets of the Association.
-Members do not have a claim with regard to assets of the Association in case of leaving or the dissolution of the Associations.
-Not person shall benefit from payments for administrative expenditure which is not in accordance with the objectives of the Association or from remuneration which is disproportionately high.
+(2) The Association acts altruistically; it does not primarily pursue its own economic interests.
+Funds of the Association may solely be used in pursuit of the objectives set forth in these Articles.
+Members shall receive no allocations of funds of the Association.
+Members shall have no claim with regard to assets of the Association in case of resigning or in the event of the dissolution of the Associations.
+No person shall benefit from payments which are not in accordance with the objectives of the Association nor from benefits which are disproportionately high.

 The Association shall have its registered office in Hamburg.